-- If the label has no groups, then the user must have write access on all the compartments in the label in order to write the data. - If the label does have groups and the user has write access to one of the groups, she only needs read access to the compartments in order to write the data.
+- If the label has no groups, then the user must have write access on all the compartments in the label in order to write the data. - If the label does have groups and the user has write access to one of the groups, they only need read access to the compartments in order to write the data.